bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 # Wednesday, May 15th – I/O, day 2

-Caught by the police On the second day of I/O (Wed, May 15th) I did not feel mentally well (for reasons not belonging into a public-facing blogpost) and had to take a break from all the hustle happening at the venue.
-Some person that I had eaten lunch with before suggested me to climb the nearby Shoreline Vista Point.
+Caught by the police

+On the second day of I/O (Wed, May 15th) I did not feel mentally well (for reasons not belonging into a public-facing blogpost) and had to take a break from all the hustle happening at the venue.
+Some person that I had eaten lunch with suggested me to climb the nearby Shoreline Vista Point.
 I took his advice, walked out of the amphitheater, and headed towards the trail entrance.

 To my disappointment, I was greeted by this sign: